wrld3d/wrld.js-react-native-example/README.md

 ## Limitations
 *   WebGL does not work on all mobile devices.
 *   [wrld.js](https://github.com/wrld3d/wrld.js) is not optimized for mobile.
 See the [Android](https://www.wrld3d.com/android/latest/docs/examples/) and [iOS](https://www.wrld3d.com/ios/latest/docs/examples/) SDKs for full mobile support.

+## License
+This example is released under the Simplified BSD License.
+See [LICENSE.md](LICENSE.md) for details.